vpc-ccg/calib/README.md

 # Calib
 Calib clusters paired-end reads using their barcodes and sequences.
 Calib is suitable for amplicon sequencing where a molecule is tagged, then PCR amplified with high depth.

+## Reproducing Benchmarks

+If you are insterested in reprodcuing our paper's benchmarks, please switch to the paper git branch, and follow instructions at [Paper Branch](https://github.com/vpc-ccg/calib/tree/paper/)

 ## Prerequisites

 Calib read clustering is implemented in C++11 and has been tested on Linux operating system.